 How to Stop Your Dog from Peeing on the Couch

-Well, luckily, there are a few ways to get Toto to stop viewing your couch as his personal washroom!
+Well, luckily, there are a few ways to get Toto to stop viewing your sofa as his personal washroom!

 Regular Potty Breaks